nodeca/js-yaml/README.md

   core developers: from now on we try to keep as minimal subset of rules as possible to keep things obvious.
 Booleans are following YAML 1.2 core schema
   now: http://www.yaml.org/spec/1.2/spec.html#id2804923
+- `require('file.yml')` now returns a single document (was array of documents) and throws an error when file contains multiple documents.

 ## Installation